ena-infrastructure/specifications/ena-oauth2-profile.md

 **Metadata claim:** `code_challenge_methods_supported`

-An authorization server compliant with this profile MUST support the PKCE extension (see [7.4.1](#pkce-proof-key-for-code-exchange), [PKCE - Proof Key for Code Exchange](#pkce-proof-key-for-code-exchange)).
+An authorization server compliant with this profile MUST support the PKCE extension (see [Section 8.4.1, PKCE - Proof Key for Code Exchange](#pkce-proof-key-for-code-exchange).
 Therefore, the `code_challenge_methods_supported` claim is REQUIRED and MUST include the `S256` challenge method.
 The `plain` challenge method MUST NOT be supported.

 <a name="supported-ui-locales"></a>
 ##### 3.1.1.9.
 Supported UI Locales